mstocco/mariostoc.co/content/traininglog/20200906-ironman2021-51weeksout.md

 Good sleep last night but I do have a touch of fatigue in my legs (feels good).

-Today was may have been a break from a scheduled workout but I was active finishing the siding project that I had on the go.
+Today may have been a break from a scheduled workout but I was active finishing the siding project that I had on the go.
 That is one thing off the plate and will allow me a bit more free time to get some training in.

 <!---->